Anurag-30/knowledge-base/05-PostgresSql/03-DML VS DDL/Readme.md

 ALTER --> This is used to change the columns types, add/remove constraints <br />

-`ALTER TABLE person ALTER COLUMN id DROP  NOT NULL ;`
+`ALTER TABLE person ALTER COLUMN id DROP  NOT NULL ;` <br />

-RENAME --> It is used along with ALTER to change the DB name or the column name inside a table.
+RENAME --> It is used along with ALTER to change the DB name or the column name inside a table. <br />

+`ALTER TABLE